 a Destinations d > Texas & South West > National Parks & Lodges

-eight nights historic National Park lodge accommodation, seven nights hotel accommodation, meals as per itinerary, transport by private vehicle, services of a professional guide, sightseeing and National Park fees
+14 nights hotel accommodation, transport by private vehicle and ferry, services of a professional guide, sightseeing and National Park fees, all meals paid locally.

 This unique trip explores the crown jewels of America’s National Parks, whilst enjoying the comfort of their historic lodges.
 Yosemite, Yellowstone and the Grand Canyon showcase some of the most awe-inspiring landscapes in the US.
 Lodges that were built at the turn of the century to cater for the early waves of tourists are still operational and today they’re more than just places to stay, they’re pieces of history!

 Back to Texas & South West Tours

 Explore the incredible rock formations of Monument Valley while touring the backroads and see the spectacular sunset.

 Stay in unique and historic National Park lodges, including the only lodge on the North Rim of Grand Canyon National Park.

 You may cycle, take a dip in the Merced River or hike one of the many trails in Yosemite National Park.